 Some of the greatest African American musicians redefined genres, spoke against injustice, and graced their respective stages from soul-rocking blues to upbeat hip-hop classics.

-Here is a list of the most influential and famous black singers of all time, ranging from classic pioneers like Aretha Franklin to R&B kings like The Weeknd.
+Here is a list of 28 of the greatest and most famous black singers of all time, ranging from classic pioneers like Aretha Franklin to R&B kings like The Weeknd.

 1. Aretha Franklin